Jennifer Rizzotti

-Jennifer Marie Rizzotti (born May 15, 1974) is a retired American collegiate and professional basketball player, and former Division I coach at George Washington University.
+Jennifer Marie Rizzotti (born May 15, 1974) is an American former collegiate and professional basketball player, and former Division I coach at George Washington University.
 She is the president of the Connecticut Sun.
 Rizzotti was inducted into the Women's Basketball Hall of Fame in 2013.

-High school
+Early life

 Rizzotti attended New Fairfield High School in New Fairfield, Connecticut.

 The basketball court at the New Fairfield town park was named after Rizzotti in honor of her achievements.

 She also attended ASIJ in Tokyo, Japan.

-College
+College career

 From 1992 to 1996, she was one of the stars of the women's basketball team at the University of Connecticut.
 She was the starting point guard on the Huskies first national championship team in 1995, which recorded a perfect season, winning all 35 games.
 Rizzotti's picture was on the cover of Sports Illustrated magazine in recognition of the perfect season.
-Jen was awarded the prestigious Honda-Broderick Cup for 1995–96, presented to the athlete "most deserving of recognition as the Collegiate Woman Athlete of the Year."
+Jen received the Honda-Broderick Cup for 1995–96, presented to the athlete "most deserving of recognition as the Collegiate Woman Athlete of the Year."
 She was named the 1996 Associated Press Player of the Year.

 Rizzotti was a member of the inaugural class of inductees to the University of Connecticut women's basketball "Huskies of Honor" recognition program.
 Rizzotti won the Frances Pomeroy Naismith Award during the 1995–96 basketball season.
 This award is given to the best women's basketball player in the country under 5'6' tall.
 During the 1995–96 season Jennifer set school records for assists with 212 and steals with 112.
 Jennifer graduated with a degree in biology.

 Sports Illustrated did a series of thirteen photographs featuring players on teams that were chasing or achieved undefeated seasons.
 The cover photo of Jennifer Rizzoti racing upcourt is one of the photos in the collection.